klauer/epics-sumo-mirror/doc/configuration-files.rst

   files,
   for details see :ref:`sumo options <reference-sumo-Options>`.

+jobs
+  Specify the maximum number of jobs in sumo to run simultaneously within sumo, for details see :ref:`sumo options <reference-sumo-Options>`.

 localbuilddir
   The local build directory, for details see :ref:`sumo options <reference-sumo-Options>`.
 This key has